Doctors’ tribunal service updates guidance following accusations of ‘leniency’

 The organisation said that its guidance, which also covers other serious allegations including discrimination and abusive behaviour, will now include “sanction banding” to inform tribunals of the range of outcomes for different types of cases.

-It said the guidance will also include “much more detail” about assessing the seriousness of an allegation.
+It said the guidance, which has been in development for more than a year, will also include “much more detail” about assessing the seriousness of an allegation.

 Gill Edelman, interim chairwoman of the MPTS, said: “Hearings involving allegations of sexual misconduct remain an area of scrutiny and concern.